Written by Greg Ellifritz

 Here’s the 50 round target shot with my Glock 17.
 Not horrible, but the few flyers bugged me a bit.

 Next, I shot a modified version of the course with my .38 snub.
-A dropped the rounds fired to six rounds per string of fire.
+I dropped the number of rounds fired to six per string of fire.
 For the stages with reloads, I did the first stage with full reloads using a speedloader.
 For the second reload stage, I reloaded using a Tuff Products Tuff Strip.
 I didn’t time the reloads or the shots after the reloads on those stages.
 I simply reloaded and shot as fast as I could while still hitting the target.
 Here are my results:

 The shooting drill was a good workout and was surprisingly challenging.
 I plan to do it again soon.
 Give the drill a try and see how you do.